Vetspire/sibyl/README.md

 Sibyl is an opinionated library that aims to get you tracing your code and emitting metrics with minimal instrumentation as quickly as possible!

-Before actually emitting any metrics/events in your code, you can configure Sibyl to automatically start up by adding the following to your project's `Application` module:
+Before actually emitting any metrics/events in your code, you need to configure Sibyl to automatically start up by adding the following to your project's `Application` module:

 ```elixir